I’m taking classic beef hot dogs and making them Mexican style. An easy meal that your whole family will love.

 Having recently lived in Arizona for a while, I became very familiar with the Sonoran hot dog which comes wrapped in bacon.
 This is my take on this and feel free to explore this option as well.

 With all the Mexican flavors of pinto beans, salsa, cilantro and avocado cream, the combination of flavors work so well with the meaty hot dogs and the rainbow of colors make the hot dog even more inviting.

 The avocado crema (cream) adds a creamy element.
 Avocado, fresh lime juice and zest and hot sauce for a little (or a lot) of kick.
 You can adjust the spice level to your taste.

-Living only 150 miles from Mexico, Los Angeles is heavily influenced by Mexican cuisine so I am representing this popular cuisine with a perfectly dressed hot dog.
 I love grilling the franks and getting good grill marks, grilling the buns are also important to bring out a lovely crispiness to the bun.
-Now look at these perfectly grilled beauties.
+You can also heat the dogs according to the package directions.

-- 2 teaspoons chipotle pepper sauce, or to your desired spice level
+- 1 teaspoon hot sauce, or to your desired spice level

 - 1 tablespoon fresh cilantro, chopped